 26. Bring Spare Clothes

 Wearing dry clothes should be among your highest priorities.
 Wet clothes are a sure way to catch a cold or worse.
 You could be walking besides a river, or you could be surprised by rain, and as a result – you are left with wet clothes and must change them.
 So, take that into consideration, and pack spare dry clothes.
+I go into more details in my article dedicated to tips on how to camp in the rain.

 27. Use Waterproof Containers for Clothes